app-sre/qontract-development-cli/README.md

 A profile specifies all settings to run a qontract-reconcile integration (e.g., *sql-query*).

-`qd profile [sub-cmd] --help`
+`$ qd profile [sub-cmd] --help`

 * **create**: Create a new profile to run an integration.

-  Supports the creation of a new profile from an open PR/MR. See `qd profile create --help` for all available options.
+  Supports the creation of a new profile from an open PR/MR. See `$ qd profile create --help` for all available options.

 * **edit**: Edit a profile in your editor.
 * **ls**: List all available profiles.